buhrmi/vue-sync/README.md

       }
     })

 The current implementation of `websocketStrategy` simply sends a JSON message of the format `[key, value]` to the server whenever the state changes.
 Similarily, when the client receives a message of the form `[key, value]` from the server, the state is updated in the client.

-A very simple example server can be found here `https://github.com/buhrmi/editor/blob/master/server.js` as a starting point.
+A very simple websocket server that synchronizes vue state accross all connected clients can be run like this:

+    var server = require('vue-sync-server')(8000)

+Check out the [vue-sync-server](http://github.com/buhrmi/vue-sync-server) project for more information.

+#### Local Storage

+Sync state with local storage

+> Coming soon

 #### WebRTC